prediction2020/explainable-predictive-models/manual.md

 - number of splits : Number of training-test splits, i.e shuffles
 - final performance measures: List of measures to calculate final performance (e.g AUC).
 Any measure to be used must be defined in the calc_perf_score function [here](code/utils/helper_functions.py).
-- subsampling to use : Type of subsampling to use on the traning set.
-Any type of subsampling to be used must be defined in the subsample fuction [here](code/utils/helper_functions.py).
+- subsampling to use : Subsampling method to use on the traning set.
+Any subsampling method to be used must be defined in the subsample fuction [here](code/utils/helper_functions.py).
 For no subsampling must be set to 'none'.
 - fixed hyperparameters : Hyperparameters that won't be included in model tuning.
 All fixed hyperparameters must be set to a single value.